 Visit the garden at Clandon Park

 The garden at Clandon Park is now open.
 You can visit every day between 11am and 4pm.
 There’s no need to book a ticket, but parking is limited.
+The house will reopen for bookable guided tours each weekend from Saturday 7 May.

 The area looked after by the National Trust at Clandon Park is made up of the house and a seven-acre garden.
 The wider parkland in which these sit is privately owned by the Onslow family and includes a garden centre and café, a few minutes’ walk from the house.
 Other than by the marked public footpaths, the parkland is private and not open for public access.